When will Microsoft end support for your version of Windows or Office? | ZDNet

 Large enterprise customers who have custom support agreements with Microsoft and who are willing to pay a very steep price for a Premium Support agreement have, in the past, been allowed to receive custom updates after the official end of support.
 The last such support agreement for Windows 2000 ended in 2016, more than six years after extended support officially ended, and some Windows XP customers are still under custom support plans.

 But even that option is undergoing major change.
-Microsoft confirmed last year that its enterprise customers will not be able to extend support for Office 2007:
+Microsoft confirmed in 2016 that it would not allow enterprise customers to extend support for Office 2007:

 The Office 2007 wave of products will be reaching end of support over the next 12 months, as per Microsoft Lifecycle Policy.
 After those end of support dates, we will no longer offer custom support on any version of Office products (Exchange Server; Office Suites; SharePoint Server; Office Communications Server; Lync Server; Skype for Business Server; Project Server and Visio).

-Note: [This post has been completely updated and republished several times since its initial publication in 2013.
-Most recent update: April 10, 2018.]